janaom/KodeKloud-Engineer-2.0/Ansible_1/Task_5/Ansible_File_Module.md

 d.
 The user/group owner of file `/tmp/web.txt` must be `tony` on `app server 1`, `steve` on `app server 2` and `banner` on `app server 3`.

 `Note:` Validation will try to run the playbook using command `ansible-playbook -i inventory playbook.yml`, so please make sure the playbook works this way without passing any extra arguments.

+# Solution

+Create the playbook and inventory and then run ansible-playbook -i inventory playbook.yml

+To check the results: e.g. ssh into steve@stapp02.stratos.xfusioncorp.com and cd /tmp you will see an emmpty file web.txt